spf13/cobra/site/content/docgen/man.md

-# Generating Man Pages For Your Own cobra.Command
+# Generating Man Pages For Your Own kcli.Command

 Generating man pages from a cobra command is incredibly easy.
 An example is as follows: